Web Site Tools

 Website design can mean the difference between lots of visitors, or none at all.
 Many people confuse great website design with flashy graphics or catchy music.
 In fact, when it comes to whether a website is frequently used, accessibility and quality of information rank highest on the list.
 In other words, form must be married to function.
 The best websites are equally aesthetically pleasing and well planned.

-When designing a website, it's important that the layout of all pages is consistent.
+When designing a website, it is important that the layout of all pages is consistent.
 This not only helps users recognize your site, it also helps them navigate it more easily.
 Any time you change the page layout or navigation tools, a user must spend time figuring out how to use them again.
 And most viewers would rather be focusing on the site's content!

 Color and type should also be used consistently throughout a website, as should editorial voice.
 These elements will help a site develop a strong brand identity.